Six String Acoustic

 Silver: Silver windings are typically made of copper with a silver coating.
 Silver coated windings help to produce a warmer tone.

-how to choose nylon guitar stringsStrings can also come coated or uncoated.
+Strings can also come coated or uncoated.
 Coated strings can help to prolong the life of the strings.
-Some people don?t like the sound of coated strings though manufacturing processes these days help to make the coated strings sound uncoated.
+Some people don’t like the sound of coated strings though manufacturing processes these days help to make the coated strings sound uncoated.

-Nylon strings normally come without ball ends on the strings and are tied onto the bridge but there are some nylon strings that have ball ends.
+Nylon guitar strings normally come without ball ends on the strings and are tied onto the bridge but there are some nylon strings that have ball ends.

 String Gauge